aroberge/reeborg/docs/en/variables/scope.rst

-As I am writing this, the main program file that powers Reeborg's World, https://github.com/aroberge/reeborg/blob/master/src/js/reeborg_dev.js, contains approximately 6000 lines of code: this is likely quite a bit more than the programs you have written so far!
+As I am writing this, the main Javascript program file that powers Reeborg's World, https://github.com/aroberge/reeborg/blob/master/src/js/reeborg_dev.js, contains approximately 6000 lines of code: this is likely quite a bit more than the programs you have written so far!
+(There are a few additional program files, including some written in Python, of course!)
 People working in collaboration will write programs that contains hundreds of thousands if not millions lines of code.
 As you can imagine, it is impossible to find meaningful names for variables that would have a unique meaning throughout